 Using this information, you can optimize your site and rank higher for certain search phrases.
 While there is an entire profession just dedicated to all the nuances of search engine optimization, you can start with these simple steps:

-- Do a little bit of keyword research to get ideas of which search phrases you want to target
+- Do a little bit of keyword research to get ideas of which search phrases you want to target.
+(Here’s some advice on quick and easy keyword research ideas for non-experts).

 - Improve the content of your website.
 SEO settings will get you only so far.
 The most important factor in search engine ranking is having high-quality, relevant text on your website.